NIH-NCPI/ncpi-fhir-ig/input/pagecontent/study_metadata.md

 ###### Variable Enumerations
 When specifying that a variable should consist of a value from a list of possible values, a reference to a ValueSet containing all possible values should be given for the property, **validCodedValueSet**.

+#### StudyDdHarmony
+Based on FHIR's [ConceptMap](https://hl7.org/fhir/conceptmap.html), the [StudyDdHarmony](StructureDefinition-study-dd-harmony.html) should be used to indicate any transformations from the values pulled directly from the source data to terms from public ontologies such as LOINC, HPO, Mondo, etc.